 Power rankings are an important part of NFL betting, used not only by bettors but also by bookmakers when setting NFL odds.
-After Adam Chernoff revealed his preseason rankings, he will now be updating these rankings weekly — based off of the previous week's NFL action.
+After Adam Chernoff revealed his preseason rankings, he now updates his rankings weekly, based on the previous week's NFL action.

-Check out his Week 2 rankings below, or listen to a full audio analysis on The Simple Handicap podcast for every NFL club... from No. 1 to No. 32.
+Check out the Week 12 rankings below, or listen to a full audio analysis on The Simple Handicap podcast for every NFL club... from No. 1 to No. 32.

 Adam Chernoff's NFL power rankings